 James B. Bush was born on Jan.
 18, 1836 at Muskingum County, OH, the son of Christopher and Elizabeth (Miner) Bush.
 He was one of five brothers to serve in the Civil War.

 James stood 5 feet, 8 inches high, weighing 150 lbs., with a dark complexion, hazel-brown eyes and dark hair.
-He was twice married, first to Elizabeth Hagan, with whom he had children, and second to Laura (Baber) Simmons, but with no children.
+He was twice married, first to Elizabeth Hagan ( ? -1886), with whom he produced children, and second to Laura (Baber) Simmons ( ? - ? ), but with no children.

 James never learned to read or write, and signed his name with an "X."

 During the Civil War, James enlisted with brothers Henry and John and brother in law John B. Anderson as privates in the 8th Indiana Volunteer Infantry.
 While his regiment was at Otterville, MO in 1862, he became ill with the measles, which settled in his lungs.
 Then, in June 1864, regimental surgeons gave him a vaccine in the arm leg to keep him from getting smallpox.
 When the remedy did not "take," surgeons gave him another vaccination, this time in the right leg.
 The vaccine was "impure," which caused "a running sore for 4 months" and partial paralysis in the leg, and from which he suffered the rest of his life.